Identifiers in C language | Rulers for naming Identifiers in C language

-In C language we have only two types of words one type is keywords and other one is Identifiers.
+In C Programming language we have two types of words one are keywords and others are Identifiers.

-Keywords are predefined words compiler know the meaning of these words we cannot use keywords for any other purpose.
+The Keywords are predefined words or Reserved words in C Language.
+The C Compiler knows the meaning of these words.
+So we can’t use keywords for any other purpose.

-Identifiers is unknown word to compiler if you are going to use Identifier then you have to define it’s meaning for example if your going to create Function then you need to write it’s Definition. so Identifiers are Unknown words.
+Identifiers is unknown words to compiler if you are going to use Identifier then you have to define it’s meaning

-- The name should contains only Alphabets(lower and upper cases), Digits and Underscore( _).
+- The Identifier name should contains only Alphabets(lower and upper cases), Digits and Underscore( _) characters.

 - First character must be alphabet or underscore( _ ).

 - The Name of an Identifier should not be a valid Keyword name.

 - Identifier must be smaller than 32 characters ( Depends on Compiler Implementation).